thesteady/costa_rica_birds/README.md

 `USERNAME`
 `PASSWORD`

 To Do:
 ------
-- clear out the tmp photos
-- add the photos
 - switch out webrick for puma
+- pick color scheme, get it in css.
+- whiteboard what i want pages to look like
+- update it
+- add some more text to the locations?
+- xeno canto

 Product Owner Melissa says: